London Library

 Samuel House, SW1Y Samuel House is located on St Alban’s Street (St James’s)

-Scandia House, W1S Scandia House is a building on Albemarle Street (Westminster)
+Scandia House, W1S Scandia House is a building on Albemarle Street (Green Park)

 Spencer House, SW1A Spencer House is a block on St James’s Place (St James’s)